Techtonica/curriculum/javascript/javascript-maps-and-sets.md

 ### Week 3 Keywords and Questions

+(see resource on Map and Set with examples)

 - What is a JS Map?
 - When should I use a Map?
 - What is a JS Set?